gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 Today, all shoot clusters provisioned by Gardener use IPv4 single-stack networking.
 This GEP proposes changes to support IPv6 single-stack networking for shoots using provider-local.
+Additionally, it considers future enhancements to support IPv4/IPv6 dual-stack networking for shoots without implementing it in the same step as IPv6 single-stack networking.

 ## Motivation